Sparse Partially Collapsed MCMC for Parallel Inference in Topic Models: Introduction

 \section{Introduction}

-Topic modeling or Latent Dirichlet allocation (LDA) is an immensely popular\footnote{The original paper has more than 15000 Google Scholar citations, and the citation rate is sharply increasing after more than ten years since its publication.} way to model text probabilistically.
-The basic LDA generates documents as probabilistic mixtures of topics.
-A given document $d$ is assigned a vector $\theta_{d}$ which is a probability distribution over $K$ topics.
-Each topic is a probability distribution $\phi_{k}$ over a dictionary of words.
-Each word position $i$ in a document $d$ is accompanied with a latent topic indicator $z_{i}$ generated from $\theta_{d}$, such that $z_{i}=k$ means that the word in the $i$th position is generated from $\phi_{k}$.
-Let $\Theta$ denote the set of all $\theta_{d}$, $\mbox{\textbf{z}}$ the vector with all $z_{i}$ in all documents, and let $\Phi$ be a $K\times V$ matrix whose $k$th row holds $\phi_{k}$ over a vocabulary of size $V$.
-The generative model for LDA can be found in Figure \ref{fig:generative_model} and a summary of model notation in Table \ref{tab:Notation-used.}. .
+Latent Dirichlet allocation (LDA) \citet{blei2003latent} is an immensely popular\footnote{The original paper has so far been cited roughly 1200 times per year, and the citation rate is sharply increasing after more than ten years since its publication.} way to model text probabilistically.
+The basic LDA model generates documents as probabilistic mixtures of topics.
+The observed data is the set of words, or tokens, $\mathbf{w}$, in a given corpus were $w_{i,d}$ is a token at position $i$ in document $d$.
+Each document $d$ is assigned a vector $\theta_{d}$ which is a probability distribution over $K$ topics.
+Each topic is a probability distribution $\phi_{k}$ over a vocabulary of word types.
+Each token at position $i$ in document $d$ is accompanied by a latent topic indicator $z_{i,d}$ generated from $\theta_{d}$, such that $z_{i,d}=k$ means that the token in the $i$th position in document $d$ is generated from $\phi_{k}$.
+Let $\Theta$ denote the set of all $\theta_{d}$, $\mbox{\textbf{z}}$ all $z_{i,d}$ in all documents, and let $\Phi$ be a $K\times V$ matrix whose $k$th row holds $\phi_{k}$ over a vocabulary of size $V$ of word types $v$.
+The generative model for LDA can be found in Figure \ref{fig:generative_model} and a summary of model notation in Table \ref{tab:Notation-used.}.

 One of the most popular inferential techniques for topic models is Markov Chain Monte Carlo (MCMC) and the collapsed Gibbs sampler introduced by \citet{Griffiths2004}, where both $\Phi$ and $\Theta$ are marginalized out and the elements in $\mathbf{z}$ are sampled by Gibbs sampling.
 It is a useful building block to use in other more advanced topic models, but it suffers from its sequential nature, which makes the algorithm practically impossible to parallelize in a way that still generates samples from the correct invariant distribution.
-This is a serious problem as textual data are growing at an increasing rate; some recent applications of topic models are counting the number of documents in the billions \citep{2014arXiv1412.1576Y}.
-The computational problem is further aggravated since large corpora typically affords more complex models and a larger number of topics.
+This sequentiality of the algorithm is a serious problem as textual data are growing at an increasing rate; some recent applications of topic models are counting the number of documents in the billions \citep{yuan2015lightlda}.
+The computational problem is further aggravated since large corpora typically enable more complex models and a greater number of topics.